fleschutz/PowerShell/Docs/open-toggl-track.md

 ## open-toggl-track.ps1 - Opens Toggl Track

-This script starts the Web browser and opens Toggl Track
+This script launches the Web browser with the Toggl Track website.

 ## Parameters
 ```powershell